SARCOIDOSIS & PROVING DISABILITY

 What are symptoms of sarcoidosis when it affects the spleen?

 Cytopenias (deficiencies in the amounts of certain blood cells) are the most common “miscellaneous” symptom.
 Involvement of the spleen or bone marrow may lead to anemia and other blood abnormalities.
-These conditions usually are not of clinical significance.
+These conditions usually are not important.
 Bone thinning (osteopenia) is also common in sarcoidosis, as a result of the disease or as a side effect of prednisone therapy.

 MENTAL SYMPTOMS ASSOCIATED WITH SARCOIDOSIS